 Lectures and podcasts relating to the logic & peace movement:

 An excellent resource is Tom Woods of the Tom Woods Show.
+Tom is not a Voluntaryist, however he is heavily Anarcho-Capitalist leaning.
 Check out his podcasts here: http://tomwoods.com/podcast/

 YouTube lectures and thoughts:

-(I view YouTube as a way to get information.
+(I view YouTube, Bitchute and other video sites as a way to get information.
 Like a post-graduate college lecture, a book or a ancient script, the information can be junk, absolute excellence or somewhere between.)

 The Philosophy of Liberty: